Nosé–Hoover thermostat: Description

 where the coordinates with an accent are the real coordinates.
 The ensemble average of the above Hamiltonian at $g=3N$ is equal to the canonical ensemble average.

 Hoover (1985) used the phase-space continuity equation, a generalized Liouville equation, to establish what is now known as the Nosé–Hoover thermostat.
 This approach does not require the scaling of the time (or, in effect, of the momentum) by s.
 The Nosé–Hoover algorithm is nonergodic for a single harmonic oscillator.
 In simple terms, it means that the algorithm fails to generate a canonical distribution for a single harmonic oscillator.
-This feature of the Nosé–Hoover algorithm has prompted the development of newer thermostatting algorithms—the kinetic moments method that controls the first two moments of the kinetic energy, Bauer–Bulgac–Kusnezov scheme, Nosé–Hoover chains, etc. Using similar method, other techniques like the Braga–Travis configurational thermostat and the Patra–Bhattacharya full phase thermostat have been proposed.
+This feature of the Nosé–Hoover algorithm has prompted the development of newer thermostatting algorithms—the kinetic moments method that controls the first two moments of the kinetic energy, Bauer–Bulgac–Kusnezov scheme, Nosé–Hoover chains, etc. Using a similar method, other techniques like the Braga–Travis configurational thermostat and the Patra–Bhattacharya full phase thermostat have been proposed.